alirios/RogueCaves/readme.md

 * Only let ALife clip if the two have active paths.
 * Combine generate_room() and generate_cave_rooms()
 * Add XP for weapons
+* ALife should flee at some point during combat.

 Bugs
 ----